-Let’s take an example to understand how panel research is executed at an organizational level and how it helps derive meaningful insights.
+Let’s take an example of panel research to understand how it is executed at an organizational level and how it helps derive meaningful insights.

 In market research, the most commonly used panel is that of consumer panels.
 This panel type is used by organizations to get an understanding of buyer/customer psychology, personality and purchasing habits that extend to the type of product/service preference, features, and influence of cost factors.
 Typically used in qualitative market research studies, the panelists are usually localized and sourced from specific geographic regions and are rarely generalized.

-- Rate of research response is amplified as panel members have willingly signed up to participate in the research process.
+- The rate of research response is amplified as panel members have willingly signed up to participate in the research process.

 - Different aspects of a particular subject can be discussed with panel members, unlike other research methods where a single topic needs to be discussed at a time.
 This makes panel research effective and less expensive.